Chaining method calls in JavaScript

 }

-It’s important to note that you can’t use arrow functions, because this in an arrow function used as object method is not bound to the object instance.
+Note that you can’t use arrow functions here, because this in an arrow function used as an object method is not bound to the object instance.
+It picks up this from the surrounding scope, so return this would return the wrong thing.

 I like to use arrow functions all the time, and this is one of the cases where you can’t.

-Chained method calls are great when you are not returning a set of values from the method, otherwise you obviously need to assign a method call to a variable, and chaining is not possible:
+Chained method calls are great when you are not returning a set of values from the method.
+If a method needs to return data, you have to assign the result to a variable, and chaining stops there:

 const result = car.start()